blaa/WaveSync/README.md

 The goal is achieving a perfectly synchronised multi-room playback over the local area networks (Ethernet or Wi-Fi) using cheap components and no additional cables.

 Main features:
-- Receives a "combined" audio stream from PulseAudio over a Unix socket,
+- Wavesync receives a "combined" audio stream from PulseAudio over a Unix socket,
 - chunks the audio, labels with timestamp and transmits over the network,
-- then gathers audio on receivers and plays it using PyAudio (direct ALSA, or PulseAudio output).
+- then gathers chunks on receivers and plays it using PyAudio (direct ALSA, or PulseAudio output).
 - It's relatively trivial to setup and doesn't have exotic dependencies.